Korred

 1 Greatsword

-superb, expertly crafted with a steel blade and an ironwood hilt
+destroyed with a steel blade and a walnut wood hilt

 ordinary